VirtuosoChris/Fireworks-Show-VR/README.md

 - 60FPS Stereo on mobile
 - really good water shader with raycasted reflections of the fireworks and HDR sky
 - The actual Fireworks show was an HD video rendered from Fireworks Sim Pro, a program I used to design the show and synchronize it to the music.
 - The sparkler effect is a 3D video capture of a real sparkler, made with a custom capture rig.
-A friend made a wood frame for a couple of 4K Yi cameras
+A friend made a wood frame for a couple of 4K Yi cameras.
+We ran a background subtraction script and some other processing on the raw video to make the final asset.
 - I used the OVR_Multiview OpenGL extensions which were very new at the time.

   ![61shB0mir5L _AC_SX679_](https://github.com/user-attachments/assets/5a9499e3-dc87-4653-a57f-a5b70981fd3a)